New York's Museum of Modern Art evacuated after two people were stabbed inside, police say - KESQ

 New York’s Museum of Modern Art evacuated after two people were stabbed inside, police say

-Patrons at New York City’s Museum of Modern Art were evacuated Saturday afternoon after two people were stabbed inside the iconic establishment, according to police
+Patrons at New York City’s Museum of Modern Art were evacuated Saturday afternoon after two employees were stabbed inside the iconic establishment by a man who was involved in two incidents of disorderly conduct at the museum in recent days, police said.

-It’s unclear what took place leading up to the incident, but a New York Police Department spokesperson told CNN that the two victims were taken to nearby Bellevue Hospital for treatment and are in stable condition.
+The employees were stabbed in the back, the collarbone and in the back of the neck and were rushed “within minutes” to a nearby hospital where they received immediate care and are in stable condition, said Deputy Commissioner of Intelligence and Counterterrorism John Miller during a news conference on Saturday evening.

-The incident was reported shortly after 4:00 pm ET.
-Police did not immediately say whether there is a suspect in custody.
+“At approximately 4:15 this afternoon, an individual entered the museum, attempted to gain entrance presenting his membership card and was denied entrance because his membership had expired.
+His membership had expired as a result of two incidents involving disorderly conduct here at the museum on two separate dates in recent days,” Miller said.

 In videos shared on social media, dozens of people are seen leaving the museum in a large crowd.